Table of Contents

 • Which systems do you need to ensure all processes run smoothly, not just in your central kitchen but across all your locations?

-In order to fully exploit the efficiency gains of a centralised kitchen, there is no way around creating optimal workflows, and that includes designing a well-thought-out kitchen layout.
-What is optimal for your operation depends on the strategy your team outlined in the previous step.
+To fully harness the efficiency gains of a centralised kitchen, there is no way around creating optimal workflows, and that includes designing an ideal kitchen layout.

 Keep on top of maintenance and repairs

-Central Kitchens Present Multi-Unit Restaurant Brands With Ample Opportunities
+Central Kitchens Give Multi-Unit Restaurant Brands Unlimited Opportunities

-It is important however to do your homework because the initial investment remains high.
-To get the most out of a central production unit, you need to develop a sustainable strategy and leverage central kitchen software to turn your CPU into a well-oiled production machine.
+It is essential, however, to do your homework because the initial investment remains high.
+To get the most out of a central production unit, you must develop a strategy and leverage central kitchen software to turn your CPU into a well-oiled production machine.

 That’s where Apicbase comes in.
-Our platform monitors your outlets’ sales and stock levels, taking the guesswork out of internal orders and facilitating easy production, intake, and shipping procedures.
-Apicbase also allows you to generate central production plans for batch production, taking each restaurant’s orders into account.
+Our platform monitors your outlets’ sales and stock levels, automates ordering, and simplifies production, intake, and shipping procedures.
+Apicbase also allows you to generate central production plans for batch production, considering each restaurant’s orders.

 Find Your Central Kitchen Partner